-During the warmer weather many horse owners may consider turning their equines out to grass for the spring and summer months.
+During the warmer weather, many horse owners may consider turning their equines out to grass for the spring and summer months.

-- Costs are lower.
+- Costs are lower

-- The grass kept horse may require greater preparation for riding particularly if wet and muddy.
+- The grass kept horse may require greater preparation for riding particularly if wet and muddy

-- Secure and safe fencing is an absolute must.
+- Secure and safe fencing is an absolute must

 What to consider?

 Any grass kept horse should have a sheltered area available.
 In addition to providing shelter from wind and rain, it is equally important during the summer to provide relief from the heat of the sun and from flies.
-Shelters can either be man made or natural shelter can be provided by hedges and trees.
+Shelters can either be man-made or natural shelter can be provided by hedges and trees.

 Be aware that your horse may require additional minerals and vitamins, which can be supplemented by hard feeds or by a mineral lick.
-This will depend on type, breed, age and work load of your horse.
+This will depend on the type, breed, age and workload of your horse.
 Caution to those prone to Laminitis!

-During the spring the grass available is lush and although not a problem for most horses it can cause obesity and some horses and ponies may also suffer from Laminits.
-Therefore restricted access to grass may need to be considered.
+During the spring the grass available is lush and although not a problem for most horses it can cause obesity and some horses and ponies may also suffer from Laminitis.
+Therefore, restricted access to grass may need to be considered.
 This can be achieved by putting a grazing muzzle on the horse without the need to move the horse or moving the horse to a pasture with less grass, or fencing off a portion of the field to provide a starvation area.

 During the summer lighter coloured horses and those with pale areas on the face are particularly prone to sunburn, particularly around the nose and mouth, and this can be prevented by applying an equine sun cream at the beginning of each day.